Off the Beaten Path in Battambang

-Use this page as a starting point for a Battambang walking tour, a free self-guided route, or the Roamee app for Battambang.
+Use this page as a starting point for a Battambang walking tour, a free route, or the Roamee app for Battambang.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Battambang for the well-known culture and history attractions, but the most memorable moments happen off the main path.
 Side streets one block from Colonial old town, residential quarters, quiet courtyards — these are the parts of Battambang that feel genuine.
-Places like Phnom Sampeau and Battambang's street art are the kind of spots locals would actually recommend.
+Places like Battambang's street art are the kind of spots locals would actually recommend.

 Rent a bicycle or tuk-tuk for the countryside temples — Wat Banan and Phnom Sampeau are 20-30 minutes from town.
 The old town itself is walkable.